mavryk-network/mavryk-protocol/docs/shell/storage.rst

 *****************

-This document explains the inner workings of the storage layer of the Octez shell.
+This document explains the inner workings of the storage layer of the Mavkit shell.
 The storage layer is responsible for aggregating blocks (along with their respective ledger state and :ref:`metadata <def_metadata>`) and operations within blocks.
 It is composed of two main components: a :ref:`store component <store_component>` providing storage abstractions for blockchain data such as blocks and operations; and the :ref:`context component <context_component>` providing storage abstractions for ledger states (also called contexts).